theypsilon/_arcade-organizer/README.md

 If your \_Arcade Directory is in a diffrent location you MUST use a /media/fat/Scripts/update_arcade-organizer.ini file

+If your not using the default locations for \_Arcade and \_Organized you must add there loacation in /media/fat/Scripts/update_arcade-organizer.ini

 Q: Can I set my own custom locations for MRA and \_Organized Directories?